mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

    * If you are seeing these operations take a long time it indicates your SQL Server is struggling under load, or your network connection from Octopus to SQL Server is saturated.
    * Check the maintenance plan for your SQL Server.
 See tips above.
    * Test an extremely simple query like SELECT * FROM OctopusServerNode.
 If this query is slow it indicates a problem with your SQL Server.
-   * est a more complex query like SELECT * FROM Release ORDER BY Assembled DESC.
+   * Test a more complex query like SELECT * FROM Release ORDER BY Assembled DESC.
 If this query is slow it indicates a problem with your SQL Server, or the sheer number of Releases you are retaining.
    * Check the network throughput between the Octopus Server and SQL Server by trying a larger query like SELECT * FROM Events.
 4. Task Logs are taking a long time to load, or your deployments are taking a long time: The size of your task logs might be to blame.
 See tips above.